psf/black/docs/installation_and_usage.md

   --extend-exclude TEXT           Like --exclude, but adds additional files
-                                  and directories on top of the excluded ones.
-(Useful if you simply want to add to the default)
+                                  and directories on top of the excluded ones. (useful if you simply want to add to the default)

   --stdin-filename TEXT           The name of the file when passing it through